-AIBC (American International Business Corporation) is an advanced technology corporation that provides quality environmentally and economically sustainable energy products and services, along with superior customer support, to our clients worldwide.
-AIBC designs, manufactures and distributes comprehensive LED products along with cutting edge solar and wind technology products.
-Energy star certified LED light, LED grow light and LED OEM/ODM are our core product and service.
+AIBC (American International Business Corporation) is an advanced technology corporation that provides quality environmentally and economically sustainable energy products and services to our clients worldwide.
+AIBC designs, manufactures and distributes comprehensive LED products, lighting spectrometers, and creative products.
+As an Apple MFI developer, we also provide OEM/ODM product development for our clients.
 Please visit each of our individual products pages for details.

 We are running crowdfunding campaign for patent pending products

 We got approval for authorized Apple MFi device developer.

 AIBC has new home at the same building, new place is bigger than previous one, Jim and Alex join AIBC.
 Current address is 95 Brown Road, STE161, Ithaca NY, 14850

 3D printer and metal lathe machine are starting make plastic and aluminum prototype of product.

 AIBC attends Hongkong lightfair show 2013.

 AIBC demos spectrometer and LED studio lights at Cinegear tradeshow New York city.